Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Introduction

 \section{Introduction}

 Since the discovery of correlated insulating states~\cite{Cao2018_corr_insul} and superconductivity~\cite{Cao2018_supercond} in magic-angle twisted bilayer graphene (tBLG), moir\'e materials have emerged as an excellent platform for understanding flat-band physics and strongly-correlated electrons.
-This is demonstrated by the unprecedented variety of exotic electronic states that have been experimentally observed in tBLG, such as global charge-ordered stripe phases~\cite{Jiang2019}, ferromagnetic chiral edge states~\cite{Sharpe2019}, orbital magnetism \cite{Lu2019}, amongst other experimental and theoretical findings \cite{Cao2016,Carr2017,Zou2018,Choi2019,Lu2019,Jiang2019,Kang2019,Kerelsky2019,Lucignano2019,Polshyn2019,Xie2019,Yankowitz2019,Yankowitz2019,Yoo2019,Andrei2020,Cao2020,Carr2020,Balents2020,Bultinck2020,Nuckolls2020,Xie2020,Zhang2020,Zondiner2020,Cao2021,Choi2021,Das2021,Liu2021,Kennes2021,Rozen2021,Saito2021,Oh2021,Wu2021,Xie2021}.
+This is demonstrated by the unprecedented variety of exotic electronic states that have been experimentally observed in tBLG, such as global charge-ordered stripe phases~\cite{Jiang2019}, ferromagnetic chiral edge states~\cite{Sharpe2019}, orbital magnetism \cite{Lu2019}, among other experimental and theoretical findings \cite{Cao2016,Carr2017,Zou2018,Choi2019,Lu2019,Jiang2019,Kang2019,Kerelsky2019,Lucignano2019,Polshyn2019,Xie2019,Yankowitz2019,Yoo2019,Andrei2020,Cao2020,Carr2020,Balents2020,Bultinck2020,Nuckolls2020,Xie2020,Zhang2020,Zondiner2020,Cao2021,Choi2021,Das2021,Liu2021,Kennes2021,Rozen2021,Saito2021,Oh2021,Wu2021,Xie2021}.
 After these discoveries, flat-band physics and strong correlations have been discovered in moir\'e materials other than tBLG.
-For example, still using graphene as a building block, twisted trilayer graphene~\cite{Hao21,Fischer_unconv_supercond_2022} (tTLG), twisted double bilayer graphene (tDBLG)~\cite{Crommie2021,Carmen2021,He2021,BIBI}, among other systems~\cite{PHD_7} have been actively investigated, and correlated insulating states and superconductivity have been found in these systems as well.
-Also, multilayer graphene systems without a twist have been revisited; for example, superconductivity and magnetism have been discovered in rhombohedral graphene multilayers~\cite{seiler2022quantum,zhou2021superconductivity, zhou2022isospin,zhang2023enhanced,tsui2024direct,han2024sig,lu2024fractional}.
-In addition to twisted graphitic materials, twisted bilayers and multilayers consisting of other 2D materials have also been investigated, such as semiconducting transition metal dichalcogenides (TMDs)~\cite{Vitale22,UFSS,TITMD}, such as superconductivity in tWSe$_2$~\cite{xia2025superconductivity,guo2025superconductivity} and fractional states in MoTe$_2$~\cite{park2023observation}, or metallic TMDs~\cite{GoodwinMM22,Cheung24}, hexagonal boron nitride~\cite{hBN_Xian2019,hBN_Walet2021}, among other examples~\cite{Kennes2021}.
+For example, still using graphene as a building block, twisted trilayer graphene~\cite{Hao21,Fischer_unconv_supercond_2022} (tTLG), twisted double bilayer graphene (tDBLG)~\cite{Crommie2021,Carmen2021,He2021,BIBI}, among other systems~\cite{PHD_7}, have been actively investigated, where correlated insulating states and superconductivity have also been found.
+Moreover, this prompted multilayer graphene systems without a twist to be revisited, leading, for instance, to the discovery of superconductivity and magnetism in rhombohedral graphene multilayers~\cite{seiler2022quantum,zhou2021superconductivity, zhou2022isospin,zhang2023enhanced,tsui2024direct,han2024sig,lu2024fractional}.
+In addition to twisted graphitic materials, twisted bilayers and multilayers consisting of other 2D materials have also been investigated, such as semiconducting transition metal dichalcogenides (TMDs)~\cite{Vitale22,UFSS,TITMD,xia2025superconductivity,guo2025superconductivity,park2023observation}, metallic TMDs~\cite{GoodwinMM22,Cheung24}, hexagonal boron nitride~\cite{hBN_Xian2019,hBN_Walet2021}, among other examples~\cite{Kennes2021}.